richardkiss/pycoin/README.md

 - the ```secret_exponent``` (a large integer that represents a private key)
 - the ```public_pair``` (a pair of large integers x and y that represent a public key)

-There are a handful of functions: you can do things like sign, verify, generate the public pair from the secret exponent, and flush out the public pair from just the x value (there are two possible values for y of opposite even/odd parity, so you include a flag indicating which value for y you want).
+There are a handful of functions: you can do things like create a signature, verify a signature, generate the public pair from the secret exponent, and flush out the public pair from just the x value (there are two possible values for y of opposite even/odd parity, so you include a flag indicating which value for y you want).

 Encoding